pearlza/pearlza/README.md

 <p align="center">-</p>

 <p align="center">I'm actually multifandom!
-While I am currently obsessed with Minecraft, I also enjoy Genshin Impact, CRK, Undertale, Deltarune, Stanley Parable, a few animes, HH/HB because of characters I kin in them but I don't support the creator and avoid most of the fanbase, HSR before amphoreus, and older fandoms like LOTR and Star Wars.</p>
+While I am currently obsessed with Minecraft, I also enjoy Genshin Impact, CRK, Undertale, Deltarune, Stanley Parable, a few animes, HH/HB because of characters I kin in them but I don't support the creator and avoid most of the fanbase, HSR before amphoreus, and older fandoms like Marvel, LOTR and Star Wars.</p>